-St Catharine’s College is establishing a world-class hub that will provide cutting edge, evidence-based information about existing and emerging biological security risks and interventions.
+St Catharine’s College has established a world-class hub to provide cutting edge, evidence-based information about existing and emerging biological security risks and interventions.

-BioRISC uses a broad version of the term biosecurity.
-This extends across its uses in the fields of conservation and environmental protection, protection of human, animal and plant health against naturally occurring biological threats, and accidental releases of / unintended consequences from novel organisms, and more traditional security concerns around deliberate use of biological agents, scientific knowledge and related technologies for harmful purposes.
+Our understanding of biosecurity encompasses the fields of conservation and environmental protection, protection of human, animal and plant health against naturally occurring biological threats, and accidental releases of / unintended consequences from novel organisms, as well as more traditional security concerns around the deliberate use of biological agents, scientific knowledge and related technologies for harmful purposes.

 New Methods of Evidence Synthesis